 The Tor Project and the Electronic Frontier Foundation (EFF) jointly run the Tor University Challenge, inviting university students around the world to set up Tor Relays on their campuses using academic networks.
 By successfully deploying and maintaining a Tor Relay within a university network, participating institutions can have their university names listed on the project’s official website—showing the world that their campus is actively contributing to the infrastructure of anonymous communication and internet freedom.

-This is not only a technical challenge, but also a symbolic act: it represents a university’s willingness to support the practice of privacy, anonymity, and an open internet within the realms of education and research.
-In the National Taiwan Normal University case discussed here, we have already seen that as long as there is a willingness to communicate and understand institutional constraints, Tor Relays are not impossible on Taiwanese campuses.
+This is both a technical challenge and a symbolic act: it represents a university’s willingness to support the practice of privacy, anonymity, and an open internet within the realms of education and research.
+In the National Taiwan Normal University case discussed here, we have already seen that as long as there is a willingness to communicate and understand institutional constraints, Tor Relays do have a chance to exist on Taiwanese campuses.

-If you are currently a university student with an interest in networking, cybersecurity, privacy, or public infrastructure, the Tor University Challenge offers a concrete and documentable starting point: let your actions take place not only on your own computer, but also be seen by the world.
+If you are currently a university student with an interest in networking, cybersecurity, privacy, or public infrastructure, the Tor University Challenge offers a concrete and documentable starting point: let your actions extend beyond your own computer and be seen by the world.

 The Role of Tor Relays in Academic Networks